If a vehicle needs to be released after 5:00 pm, any day of the week, an after-hours charge may be applied.

 You will need to call ahead to schedule vehicle release on weekends.

 We will not accept payment plans for impounds.
-Impounded vehicles will only be released with a CASH payment.
+Impounded vehicles will only be released with a CASH payment in full.

 Proof of ownership is required to release a vehicle.
 Best form of proof is a vehicle title.
 Registration will also be acceptable.
 A valid driver's license is also required.